 After 10 months of learning, Man Man slowly started feeling less lonely and found it easier to enjoy her time at school.

-ISEL programme brings social-emotional learning to campus
+ISEL programme brings social-emotional learning to school campus

 Farewell to gloominess, enjoying school life